colebrookson/research-access/docs/institution-contact-protocol.md

 --------------------------------------------------------------------------------
 ## Email Organization
 --------------------------------------------------------------------------------
-### Please check the slack channel for login information for the share email account
+### Please check the slack channel "library-contact" for login information for the share email account

 In order to keep things organzied in the share email account we will be using specific labels and colors to denote individuals.